jordanacaley/rock_paper_scissors/README.md

-This Rock Paper Scissors game is built using JavaScript!
+Learning JavaScript with this Rock Paper Scissors game!
+Thanks to freeCodeCamp tutorial.